 If you performed the steps above to require a password, users will need to enter the correct account password in order to unlock the display.

-Locking your Mac’s screen with shortcuts
+Locking your Mac’s Screen Quickly with a Keyboard Shortcut

 If you have a Mac running macOS Mojave, press these three keys simultaneously to lock your screen: Command+Control+Q keys.